• Skip to primary navigation

 In the spring of 2019, Adam Galvan was sitting on the sidelines of a Houston soccer field next to his boss, Lockhart ISD Superintendent Mark Estrada.
 They both cheered as their boys vied for the state championship.

-At this point, Lockhart ISD had just been selected for The Holdsworth Center’s 5-year partnership to cultivate stronger leaders within the rural district of 6,200 students.
+At this point, Lockhart ISD had just been selected for The Holdsworth Center’s multi-year partnership to cultivate stronger leaders within the rural district of 6,200 students.
 That summer, a team of central office leaders would begin an intense, 2-year District Leadership Program.

 Estrada told him: “Adam, I want you on the Holdsworth team.”